rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 **Note: this might be done using `sendmail`.
 Please refer to section *Configure a local SMTP email server* below.**

 1. Download [https://github.com/rpellerin/python-mailer](https://github.com/rpellerin/python-mailer).
 The instructions given right below are the same as those you'll find at this URL.
-2. Install Python 3 (see instructions in [https://github.com/rpellerin/dotfiles/blob/master/README.md](https://github.com/rpellerin/dotfiles/blob/master/README.md) for the latest version or simply do `aptitude install python3` as root).
+2. Install Python 3 (see instructions in [https://github.com/rpellerin/dotfiles/blob/master/README.md](https://github.com/rpellerin/dotfiles/blob/master/README.md) for the latest version or simply do `apt install python3` as root).
 3. Do, as a normal user (not root!):

         :::bash